xyzmoney-tournaments/tournament-tr/README.md

 **The function does:**
 * stores the address of the contract creator into `organizer`;
-* stores the four input parameters into the same-name variables;
+* stores four input arguments into the same-name variables;
 * calls `onCreation` event.

 ### `enter`